-- Green indicates that the assessment criteria have been fully met (i.e. the project is prudent/efficient) - Yellow indicates that the assessment criteria have not been completely met (i.e. the project does not fully met all criteria associated with prudency/efficiency) - Red indicates that the assessment criteria have not been met (i.e. the project is not prudent/efficient)
+- · Green indicates that the assessment criteria have been fully met (i.e. the project is prudent/efficient) - Yellow indicates that the assessment criteria have been partially met (i.e. the project does not fully met all criteria associated with prudency/efficiency) - Red indicates that the assessment criteria have not been met (i.e. the project is not prudent/efficient)